CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     helper function.
 Parser should also check if values outputted by the translation rule matches "targetAttributeType".
--   The translation engine should stop by default if "descUpToDateWithRules"" is set to FALSE for any target attribute.
+-   The translation engine should stop by default if "descUpToDateWithRules" is set to FALSE for any target attribute.
     This behavior is configurable.

 #### Logging and Resuming